 Finally on the "Ready to complete" page, review all of your configurations and click the Finish button.

 Our VM is now installing and will soon be ready for use.
-Under the "Recent Tasks" bar on the main vSphere Web Client page, you will be able to see the progress of your installation.
-As soon as it finishes, you will have access to your newly deployed VM.
+Under the "Recent Tasks" bar, at the bottom of the main vSphere Web Client page, you will be able to see the progress of your installation.
+As soon as it finishes, you will have access to your newly-deployed VM.

-Having the ability to quickly deploy an OVF template is one-way OVH US makes it easier to jump right into your production environments.
+Having the ability to quickly deploy an OVF template is one-way OVHcloud makes it easier to jump right into your production environment.
 Having read through this article, you should now have everything you need to boot up your Windows VM.